 Footlocker.com Multiple Images with Huge Zoom

-Finally one more great example of using large images and truly amazing zoom feature – Footlocker.com.
+Finally one more great example of using large images and an amazing zoom feature – Footlocker.com.
 You can zoom in on a product image or enlarge the image to full browser size and then zoom in some more.

 I Think This Zoom Method Sucks!